Home • A-Z Index • myVHCC • VHCC Alert • Campus Closing • Employee Directory • Text Only • Contact Us

 The College moved to its permanent 100-acre campus during the summer of 1970 and, in response to the community’s needs, expanded its course offerings to include both occupational-technical programs and baccalaureate-transfer programs.

-Over its 36 years of operation, Virginia Highlands Community College has become a dynamic leader in Southwest Virginia with a primary goal of providing comprehensive and quality education and related services for residents throughout its region.
-More than 3,200 students were served this past year by 121 full-time and 168 part-time faculty and staff members.
+Over its 49 years of operation, Virginia Highlands Community College has become a dynamic leader in Southwest Virginia with a primary goal of providing comprehensive and quality education and related services for residents throughout its region.
+More than 3,300 students were served this past year by 111 full-time and 133 part-time faculty and staff members.
 The rolling hills of the campus have been developed to include six modern buildings, athletic and recreational facilities, and substantial parking.
 Programs and services also have changed to meet the needs of the local community.
-For example, the Center for Business and Industry was created in 1996 to better prepare the local workforce.
+For example, the Division of Workforce Development and Continuing Education was created in 1996 to better prepare the local workforce.
 The Southwest Virginia Higher Education Center -- a separate organization located on the VHCC campus -- opened in 1998 to bring baccalaureate and graduate programs to the area, and the Arts Array cultural program was expanded into a community-wide program.

 In addition, the dual enrollment program now offered by the College is allowing students to earn college credit while still in high school, the service learning initiative is teaching VHCC students the value of volunteerism, and the Tobacco Outreach program is providing tuition assistance for tobacco farmers and their families.